-Mary B. Goldring, Ph.D., is Senior Scientist and Co-Director of the Tissue Engineering Regeneration and Repair Program in the Research Division at the Hospital for Special Surgery.
+Mary B. Goldring, PhD., is Senior Scientist and the former Co-Director of the Tissue Engineering Regeneration and Repair Program in the Research Division at Hospital for Special Surgery.
 Her research has focused on the molecular regulation of extracellular matrix remodeling with special attention to cartilage biology.
 Her major contributions include:

 Since the chondrocytes in adult human cartilage are normally quiescent and maintain the matrix in a low turnover state, understanding how they undergo phenotypic modulation and promote matrix destruction and abnormal repair in OA may lead to identification of critical targets for therapy to block cartilage damage and promote effective cartilage repair.

 The current focus of Dr. Goldring’s laboratory is on the mechanisms of gene regulation by which stress- and inflammation-induced signals induce expression of matrix metalloproteinase 13 (MMP-13), the pivotal collagen-degrading proteinase that marks osteoarthritis progression, as well as other catabolic and anabolic responses in cartilage and other joint tissues.
 Her laboratory has found that there are common mediators of these processes in human OA cartilage that are also involved in mechanotransduction, including the protein kinases, IKKs and MAPKs.
 These pathways converge on transcriptional regulation of MMP13, IL1B, and other key genes by NF-kB, Elf3, C/EBPb, Runx2, and hypoxia-inducible factor (HIF) 2a.